OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Implement a task pane

-Now we can work on the **Insert gist** button.
-For this button we'll open a task pane and display all of the user's gists.
-The user can pick one and insert it.
-If the user has not yet configured the add-in, it will display a message asking them to do so.
+This add-in's **Insert gist** button will open a task pane and display the user's gists.
+The user can then select one of the gists to insert it into the body of the message.
+If the user has not yet configured the add-in, they will be prompted to do so.

+### Create the HTML file for the task pane

 Create a folder in the root of the project named **msg-compose**.
-In this folder, create a file named **insert-gist.html** and add the following markup.
+Then create a file in the **msg-compose** folder named **insert-gist.html**, and add the following markup to define the HTML for the task pane.

-> [!NOTE]
-> The markup for the task pane borrows heavily from the **Landing page** design pattern described in [UX design pattern templates for Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/design/ux-design-pattern-templates).

 ```html
 <!DOCTYPE html>